INDUS-Corporation/prime-test-fwk/README.md

 * Support for UI Page screenshots: You can take screenshot in your testcase as and when it is required.
 * Custom properties support in config files i.e. AppConfig.properties, TestConfig.properties, user profiles etc.
 * Modular, flexible & scalable design
-* Implementation of this framework tries to detect the problem as early as possible.
-Lets say you wanted to type big string in textbox and somehow the whole string is not typed (due to length restriction), this will fail the testcase that time.
-This kind of many scenarios it has implemented.

 # Code compilation
 	- use the following command to clean the build